sunjay/sudoku/README.md

 # sudoku

-This is implementation of a sudoku solver is written in the [Rust programming language].
+This implementation of a sudoku solver is written in the [Rust programming language].
 The solver was initially programmed in C and the [source code for the C implementation][c-impl] is still available.
 The C code was last edited in 2016.